 Our Board is divided into three classes.
-Each class has a three-year term.
-Vacancies on our Board may be filled only by persons elected by a majority of the remaining directors.
-A director elected by our Board to fill a vacancy in a class, including any vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is elected and qualified.
-In January 2013, George Stelljes III resigned from our Board.
-This vacancy has yet to be filled.
-In February 2014, Terry Earhart passed away and the resulting vacancy has yet to be filled.
-In August 2014, Jack Reilly also passed away.
-The resulting vacancy was filled in October 2014, when our Board voted unanimously to name Walter H. Wilkinson, Jr. to fill the vacancy that resulted from Mr. Reilly's passing.
-Mr. David Dullum, an incumbent director whose term will expire at the 2015 Annual Meeting, will not stand for re-election.
-Our Board currently has eight members but will have seven members after the completion of the 2015 Annual Meeting, provided that each nominee is elected.
-There are two directors in the class whose term of office expires in 2015.
-Each nominee is a current director of ours.
+Each has a three-year term.
+Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
+A director elected by the Board to fill a vacancy in a class, including any vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is elected and qualified.
+In February 2014, former director Terry Earhart passed away and the resulting vacancy was not filled.
+In August 2014, former director John D. Reilly also passed away.
+The resulting vacancy was filled in October 2014, when our Board unanimously voted to elect Walter H. Wilkinson, Jr. to fill the vacancy that resulted from Mr. Reilly's passing.
+In November 2014, our Board increased the size of the Class of 2015 from three directorships to four and simultaneously decreased the number of directorships in the Class of 2017 from three to two.
+In so doing, the Board also elected Caren D. Merrick to the Board to fill the resulting vacancy in the Class of 2015.
+Mr. David Dullum, an incumbent director whose term will expire at the 2015 Annual Meeting, will not stand for reelection.
+Therefore, our Board currently has nine members, but will have eight members after the completion of the 2015 annual Meeting, provided that each nominee is elected.
+It will also have one vacancy remaining in each of the Class of 2016 and 2018 until the Board either fills such vacancies or reduces the number of directorships, or a combination of both.
+There are three directors in the class whose term of office expires in 2015 that have been nominated to stand for re-election.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.
 If elected at the annual meeting, each nominee would serve until the 2018 annual meeting and until his or her successor is elected and has qualified, or, if sooner, until his or her death, resignation or removal.

 Holders of preferred stock are entitled, as a class, to the exclusion of the holders of all other classes of stock, to elect two directors (regardless of the total number of directors serving on our Board).
-The preferred stockholders elected Jack Reilly to our Board at the 2012 Annual Meeting and elected Terry Earhart to our Board at the 2013 Annual Meeting.
+The preferred stockholders elected John D. Reilly to our Board at the 2012 Annual Meeting and elected Terry Earhart to our Board at the 2013 Annual Meeting.
 Each of Messrs.
 Reilly and Earhart passed away in the 2014 calendar year.
 To replace Messrs.
-Earhart and Reilly, one director nominee, Walter H. Wilkinson, Jr., will be voted upon solely by the preferred stockholders at the 2015 Annual Meeting and another director nominee will be voted upon solely by the preferred stockholders at the 2015 Annual Meeting.
+Earhart and Reilly, two director nominees, Caren D. Merrick and Walter H. Wilkinson, Jr., will be voted upon solely by the preferred stockholders at the 2015 Annual Meeting.